soitun/BotBrowser/RESPONSIBLE_USE.md

 - **AUTHORIZATION:** Operate the software only on systems you own or have written permission to test.
 Maintain signed approvals or tickets for auditing.
 - **CONTROLLED ENVIRONMENTS:** Prefer testbeds, sandboxes, or clearly documented demo endpoints.
 Production services require explicit opt-in from the owner.
-- **SYNTHETIC DATA ONLY:** Use fake credentials, generated identities, or anonymized datasets.
+- **SYNTHETIC DATA ONLY:** Use test credentials, synthetic identities, or anonymized datasets.
 Never process personal data or live customer accounts.
 - **LEGAL COMPLIANCE:** Follow all applicable laws (e.g., CFAA, GDPR, CCPA) and institutional policies.
 When uncertain, consult qualified legal counsel before proceeding.
 - **ETHICS REVIEW:** Obtain IRB or equivalent ethics clearance whenever research involves user-impacting systems or data collection.